Advance Directives for Health Care Decision Making

 - What if I change my mind about who I want to be my agent or about the kind of treatment I want?

-You should review your Advance Directive periodically to make sure it still reflects your wishes.
-The best way to change your Advance Directive is to create a new one.
-The new Advance Directive will automatically cancel the old one.
-Be sure to notify all people who have copies of your Advance Directive that you completed a new one.
+You should review your Advance Directive for Health Care periodically to make sure it still reflects your wishes.
+The best way to change your Advance Directive for Health Care is to create a new one.
+The new Advance Directive for Health Care will automatically cancel the old one.
+Be sure to notify all people who have copies of your Advance Directive for Health Care that you completed a new one.
 Collect and destroy all copies of the old version.

-- How can I be sure that the wishes expressed in my Advance Directive will be followed?
+- How can I be sure that the wishes expressed in my Advance Directive for Health Care will be followed?

 Be sure your doctor has a current copy.
 Bring a copy with you if you are admitted to a health care facility.
 Tell people where you keep your Advance Directive.

-- How can I get more copies of the Advance Directives forms?
+- How can I get more copies of the Advance Directive for Health Care form?

 You may get copies from a local health care facility or you can download the forms at http://tn.gov/health/article/advance-directives and go to “Advance Directive Forms”.